ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-The greedy pacman agent assumes that the ghost is located in the most likely square based on its observations.
-It will move towards the most likely closest ghost (so the closets square with the highest probability).
+The greedy PacMan agent assumes that the ghost is located in the most likely square based on its observations.
+It will move towards the likeliest closest ghost (so, the closest square with the highest probability).

 ##### Files Edited